Quick answer

 Here’s your step-by-step path from “I want to open a shop” to “I’m legally tattooing clients.”

-5. Submit your Body Art Establishment Permit application.
+Submit your Body Art Establishment Permit application.
 Download the form from the Tennessee Department of Health website.
 Include your floor plan, proof of training, sterilization documentation, and the $500 fee.
-Mail it to the Division of Health Related Boards.
+Submit it to the Environmental Health Program through your local county health department.

-7. Pass your health inspection.
+Pass your health inspection.
 The state will schedule an inspection of your studio.
 The inspector will check your sterilization equipment, waste disposal, sanitation procedures, and record-keeping systems.
+Know what to expect during a health inspection so you can walk in prepared.

 The whole process typically takes 4 to 8 weeks.
 But delays happen.
 Incomplete applications are the number one reason for holdups.
 Triple-check everything before you submit.